luxiangnk/Ulendo-Instruction/README.rst

 Ulendo Software (Smart 3D printing)
 **********

-``Ulendo`` can be used for any low cost embeded systems.
-We coded the method in C and shared the libraries, you can use them in any distrubutions or transfer them into any program language to use them in your own systems.
+``Ulendo`` can be used on low cost embedded systems microcontroller.
+We coded the method in C and shared the libraries here on Github; you can use them in any distribution or transfer them into any programing language to use them on your own systems.

 The software contains two parts:

-- A software with the vabrition compensent method runs on an embeded system;
+- A software with the vibration compensation method that runs on an embedded system;
 - A modified Marlin firmware.